 Feb 1914 Change of station from Athlone to Londonderry.

-11 Apr 1918 Major (Temporary Lt Col) R J Cahill was awarded the Companion of The Distinguished Service Order for distinguished services in the Field in connection with Military Operations culminating in the capture of Jerusalem.
+11 Apr 1918 Major (Temporary Lt Col) R J Cahill became a Companion of The Distinguished Service Order for distinguished services in the Field in connection with Military Operations culminating in the capture of Jerusalem (London Gazette).

 18 Mar 1920 Relinquished his Temporary rank of Lieutenant Colonel.

 30 Jan 1924 Retired on retired pay with reserve liability; was granted the rank of Lieutenant Colonel.
 He held the Retired Pay Appointment at Leicester from 5 February 1924 till 27 November 1924.

 20 Oct 1936 Ceased to remain on Regular Army Reserve of Officers having attained the age limit of liability to recall.